nhm-herpetology/genomic-disparity/Mammal-uces/README.md

 <details>
   <summary>Click to expand content!</summary>

->We need to remove any landmarks that the chromosomes do not share, check the directionality of the mapping, and merge UCE landmarks before Genomic Disparity Analysis
+>We need to remove any landmarks that the chromosomes do not share, check the directionality/orientation of the chromosomes, and merge UCE landmarks before Genomic Disparity Analysis

 Now that we have identified the 26 chromosomes that comprise **Chromosome Set 1**, we will extract them for further analysis using R. We will do this using the ```landmark_pres_abs.csv``` file generated during the previous step.